Accommodations and Support

 Accommodations are not retroactive; accommodation requests granted after the beginning of a term will not apply to previous work in courses for that term or previous terms.
 If students require attendant care services, they must make arrangements to provide for their own.
 The College does not assume the coordination or financial responsibilities for attendant care services.

-Students are expected to work cooperatively with the dean of studies to determine appropriate accommodations.
-The associate dean for academic services works with students, faculty, and staff to determine, provide, and arrange for reasonable accommodations, which are reviewed and approved on a case-by-case basis.
+Students are expected to work cooperatively with the academic services and accommodations advisor to determine appropriate accommodations, which are reviewed and approved on a case-by-case basis.

 Some of the most common academic accommodations include (but are not limited to):